Marin County Youth Commission (MCYC)

 Josh Rowe, yli Board Member

-At the beginning of each term, Commissioners work diligently to identify issues about which they are passionate and meet with community organizations to learn about ongoing efforts to address these issues.
+At the beginning of each term, Commissioners work diligently to identify issues they are passionate about and meet with community organizations to learn about ongoing efforts to address these issues.
 They then organize and implement social justice campaigns, which may look like drafting public policy, engaging other youth through trainings and events, and/or conducting community-wide education.

 Mental Health – The mental health subcommittee works to destigmatize and educate Marin youth on issues surrounding mental health.
-The majority of the year, we focused on creating and hosting our Wellness Festival.
-This year marked the subcommittees 5th Annual Wellness Festival held at Terra Linda High School on May 11th, 2023.
-The Festival included a panel about wellness and its connection to outdoor spaces, an art and film showcase and workshops held by other subcommittees and community partners.
-We concluded the event with a vibrant resource fair highlighting our incredible community partners!The event was open to high school students and adults of all ages, and was fun, informational, and nurtured wellness.
+This year will be the sixth annual Wellness Festival on May 18th, 2025.
+The Festival will include a panel about wellness and its connection to growth, a featured performance from Margo! and friends, and an art and film showcase and workshops held by other subcommittees and community partners.
+We will conclude the event with a vibrant resource fair highlighting our incredible community partners!
+The event is open to high school students and adults of all ages, and will be fun, informational, and nurture wellness.

 Thank you to Marin 9 to 25 and Find Your Way, Kara Connors (suicide prevention collaborative), Marin County Office of Education, Marin Clean Energy, Marin Community Foundation for supporting our event.